octo-technology/OpenTezos/docs/dapp/front.md

 In this chapter, we will learn:
 1. [how to setup a new project](#project-initialisation)
-2. [how to connect a React application to a Wallet](#temple-integration): we will connect our React application to the _Temple Wallet_.
+2. [how to connect a React application to a Wallet](#temple-integration): we will connect our React application to the wallet:  _Temple Wallet_.
 3. [how to fetch data from the blockchain](#displaying-storage): we will retrieve and present account balances and data from contract storage (including big maps)
 4. [how to interact with a smart contract](#launching-a-new-raffle) (with contract calls through the _Temple Wallet_).

-At the end, our application will look like:
+In the end, our application will look like:

 ![](../../static/img/dapp/front21.png)